Category

 • Use a virtual private network (VPN) to secure traffic from interception.

-• Keep everything, especially operating systems and antivirus, up-to-date.
+• Keep everything, especially operating systems and antivirus software, up to date.

-• Diligently practice cybersecurity recommendations: keep passwords distinct and hard to guess, be wary of phishing scams, and disable unnecessary services like location data and Bluetooth.
+• Diligently practice cybersecurity recommendations: keep passwords distinct and hard to guess, be wary of phishing scams, and turn off unnecessary services like location data and Bluetooth.

 Complete Care